 NetSafe is an independent non-profit organisation that promotes confident, safe, and responsible use of online technologies.
 NetSafe have a range of resources to support education on digital citizenship including:

-NetSafe Kit for Schools – a detailed seven step list to help schools address student cybersafety and support digital citizenship.
+NetSafe's Safeguard Framework – seven Key Areas of focus to help schools and kura address student cybersafety and support digital citizenship.

 Hector's World – a cybersafety initiative for teachers and parents to help young people learn about safe online practices.